Ben Chong Chen Bin

-Ben Chong Chen Bin is a Malaysian politician who has served as Member of the Sabah State Legislative Assembly (MLA) for Tanjong Kapor since May 2018.
-He served as the State Assistant Minister of Trade and Industry of Sabah in the Heritage Party (WARISAN) state administration under former Chief Minister Shafie Apdal and former State Minister Wilfred Madius Tangau from May 2018 to the collapse of WARISAN state administration in September 2020.
-He is an independent in support of the Gabungan Rakyat Sabah (GRS) coalition until 21 February 2023.
-He is an official member of the GAGASAN, the major component of Gabungan Rakyat Sabah (GRS) since 2023.
+Ben Chong Chen Bin is a Malaysian politician who has served as Assistant Minister of Finance of Sabah in the Gabungan Rakyat Sabah (GRS) state administration under Chief Minister Hajiji Noor and Minister Masidi Manjun since December 2025, State Assistant Minister of Trade and Industry of Sabah in the Heritage Party (WARISAN) state administration under Chief Minister Shafie Apdal and Minister Wilfred Madius Tangau from May 2018 to the collapse of WARISAN state administration in September 2020, as well as Member of the Sabah State Legislative Assembly (MLA) for Tanjong Kapor since May 2018.
+He is a member of Parti Gagasan Rakyat Sabah (GAGASAN), a component party of the GRS coalition and formerly a member of WARISAN.